Comparative Microscopic Study of Entropies and their Production: Numerical results

 Finally, we turn to the nonequilibrium dynamics of entropy in Figs.~\ref{fig class A}(c--e) and remark that the thin horizontal gray line indicates the value $\ln(D_\text{eff}^A D_\text{eff}^B)$ for orientation.
 In Fig.~\ref{fig class A}(c) and Fig.~\ref{fig class A}(d) we plot the time evolution of the entanglement and diagonal entropy, respectively, for all three different initial conditions.
 The important point to observe is that both notions do not depend on the macrostate alone but are sensitive to the microstate for transient times.
 This implies that also the associated second law, quantified by the change in entanglement or diagonal entropy (the \emph{entropy production}), respectively, would depend on the microstate.
 Note that this is not the case for any of the other thermodynamic quantities, which is the reason why we plot their evolution for a single initial condition only (here IC3) in Fig.~\ref{fig class A}(e).

 Turning to the comparison of all eleven different entropies in Fig.~\ref{fig class A}(e), we see that all of them tend to increase, i.e., they satisfy the second law of thermodynamics.
-However, both the Boltzmann surface and Gibbs volume entropies $S_B(\lr{E})$, $\lr{S_B}$, $S_G(\lr{E})$ and $\lr{S_G}$ stay almost constant. $S_B(\lr{E})$ and $S_G(\lr{E})$ show even a short upward and downward fluctuation related to the discrete coarse graining.
+However, both the Boltzmann surface and Gibbs volume entropies $S_B(\lr{E})$, $\lr{S_B}$, $S_G(\lr{E})$ and $\lr{S_G}$ stay almost constant.
+The upward and downward jumps of $S_B(\lr{E})$ and $S_G(\lr{E})$ are caused by a brief transition of the average energy from one discrete energy window to another.
 Also the canonical entropy production is significantly smaller than the production of the entanglement, diagonal and cgo entropies.
 It is further noticeable that the diagonal entropy $S_\text{diag}$ (for IC2 and IC3) almost perfectly matches the local cgo entropy $S_\text{cgo}^\otimes$, while the entanglement entropy $S_\text{ent}$ (for IC3) evolves in parallel but not very close to the cgo entropy $S_\text{cgo}$.
 Moreover, as it should be for normal systems, all volume-related entropies show the same behaviour, just shifted upwards to larger numerical values (that is, the entropy productions are the same if we interchange the letters $B$ by $G$).

-Finally, it is worth to notice that the cgo entropy $S_\text{cgo}$ does not satisfy von Neumann's $H$-theorem~\cite{VonNeumann1929, VonNeumannEPJH2010} (see also Refs.~\cite{GoldsteinEtAlPRSA2010, RigolSrednickiPRL2012, ReimannPRL2015}), i.e., it does not saturate to its predicted maximum value $\ln(D_\text{eff}^A D_\text{eff}^B)$, which is indicated by the thin horizontal gray line.
-We attribute this discrepancy to the fact that the state is not confined to a \emph{narrow} microcanonical energy shell, i.e., we believe the DOS of the global Hamiltonian varies significantly over the dynamically relevant energy range (we can not prove this fact as an exact diagonalization of the total Hamiltonian is out of reach).
-In this case, non-negligible correlations between the global and local energy eigenbasis could jeopardize the applicability of von Neumann's $H$-theorem.
+Finally, it is worth to notice that von Neumann's $H$-theorem~\cite{VonNeumann1929, VonNeumannEPJH2010} (see also Refs.~\cite{GoldsteinEtAlPRSA2010, RigolSrednickiPRL2012, ReimannPRL2015, NagasawaEtAlArXiv2024}) establishes the conditions under which the cgo entropy $S_\text{cgo}$ saturates to its maximum value $\ln(D_\text{eff}^A D_\text{eff}^B)$ (thin horizontal gray line), which does not happen in our example.
+We attribute this discrepancy to the fact that the perturbation $V=\lambda R$ is too banded or, equivalently, the global state is not confined to a sufficiently narrow energy shell.
+In this case, the eigenfunctions of $H_A+H_B+V$ are not delocalized over the entire dynamically relevant Hilbert space (we can not prove this fact as an exact diagonalization of the total Hamiltonian is out of reach) such that the resulting non-negligible correlations between the global and local energy eigenbasis could jeopardize the applicability of von Neumann's $H$-theorem.